lucasktlee/posts/drafts/us-tax-treatment-of-lps.md

         <li id="fn20">Based on the reports prepared by the House Ways and Means Committee in connection with the legislation. <a href="#fref20">&#8593;</a></li>
         <li id="fn21">Defined as income from dividends, interest, royalties, rents, annuities and certain gains from transactions involving property, foreign currency, or commodities.
 By way of connecting this with the <abbr>CFC</abbr> regime, passive income for a <abbr>PFIC</abbr> is largely the same as foreign personal holding company income under Subpart F. <a href="#fref21">&#8593;</a></li>
         <li id="fn22">As of June 2015, the U.S. has tax treaties with 68 countries. <a href="#fref22">&#8593;</a></li>
+        <li id="fn23">Note that obtaining a private letter ruling or tax opinion can be costly, but given the size of most limited partner investments in <abbr>PE</abbr>/<abbr>VC</abbr> funds, this is not likely to be large relative to the investment and the potential tax savings.
+What may deter some foreign tax-exempt organizations may be the requirement to file an annual U.S. federal income tax return under <abbr>IRC</abbr> section 6033(a). <a href="#fref23">&#8593;</a></li>
     </ol>
 </div>